Writing community slang, phrases and acronyms

 - Book hangover: An emotional slump after reading a book.
 It prevents the reader from moving on to another book straight away.

 - Bookstagram: The book community on Instagram.
-Lots of lovely photos of books and bookish things!

 - GR: Goodreads.